Azure/AzRegionSelection/docs/wiki/Step-by-Step-Guide.md

 ## Run 3-CostInformation (Cost Analysis)

 The Azure public pricing API is used, meaning that, prices are **not** customer-specific, but are only used to calculate the relative cost difference between regions for each meter ID.
+Please see [3-CostInformation](3-CostInformation.md) for more details.

 Navigate to the `3-CostInformation` folder and run the script using the `Perform-RegionComparison.ps1` script to do cost comparison with target Region(s).